SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### Brazil
  - Removed ability to have Lindolfo Collor and Minervino de Oliveira as both leader and advisor (again)

+#### South Africa
+ - Historical flavor event on the replacement of Prime Minister Hertzog with Smuts now fires immediately upon declaration of war

 ###  3.13.8

 #### Germany